Value Distribution Theory for Parabolic Riemann Surfaces: Introduction

 We remark that it may very well happen that ${\bf k}_{X, x}(v)= 0$; however, thanks to Brody re-parametrization lemma, this situation has a geometric counterpart, as follows.
 If there exists a couple $(x, v)$ as above such that $v\neq 0$ and such that ${\bf k}_{X, x}(v)= 0$, then one can construct a holomorphic non-constant map $f : {\mathbb C}\to X$.
 The point $x$ is not necessarily in the image of $f$.

-In conclusion, if any entire curve drawn on $X$ is constant, then the pseudo-distance defined above is a distance, and we say that $X$ is \emph{hyperbolic in the sense of Brody}, or simply \emph{hyperbolic} (since most of the time we will be concerned with compact manifolds).
+In conclusion, if any entire curve drawn on $X$ is constant, then the pseudo-distance defined above is a distance, and we say that $X$ is \emph{Brody hyperbolic}, or simply \emph{hyperbolic} (since most of the time we will be concerned with compact manifolds).

 As a starting point for the questions with which we will be concerned with in this article, we have the following result.